 Risk Factors for Mesothelioma

 The main known risk factor for mesothelioma is exposure to asbestos.
 Asbestos is a mineral fiber that’s found in some older buildings.

-People who work in mining, milling, construction, plumbing, heating, insulation, and carpentry, as well as those who do electrical and shipyard work, generally have had greater exposure to asbestos than those in other fields.
-Therefore, they are at higher risk of developing mesothelioma.
-Family members of these workers are also at higher risk than others because they may have been exposed to asbestos in the clothes and hair of the workers.
+People who work in mining, milling, construction, plumbing, heating, insulation, carpentry, electrical, or shipyard work generally have the most exposure to asbestos.
+They’re at higher risk of developing mesothelioma.
+Family members of these workers are also at higher risk because they may have been exposed to asbestos in the clothes and hair of the workers.

 - Stage II mesothelioma is when tumors have spread from the pleura to 1 lung.

 Surgery is the most common treatment for mesothelioma.
 The goal of surgery is to remove all of the cancer.
-Depending on your surgery, you may have part or all of your pleura, lung, and linings of your diaphragm and pericardium (the sac surrounding your heart) removed.
+Depending on your surgery, you may have part or all of your pleura, lung, or linings of your diaphragm and pericardium (the sac surrounding your heart) removed.

-Radiation is the use of high energy x-rays to kill cancer cells and to help reduce the risk of recurrence (the cancer coming back).
+Radiation is the use of high energy x-rays to kill cancer cells and to help lower the risk of recurrence (the cancer coming back).
 Your healthcare team will go over radiation planning, treatment, and possible side effects with you.